 June is bustin’ out all over.

 It’s June and that can only mean one thing– the gateway to summer is here!
 Memorial Day Weekend has come and gone, giving Chicago its first taste of summer festivities.
 There’s plenty more where that came from.
-From innovative new art exhibits to bottomless brunches, here are some of the best things to do this June in the Windy City.
+From exhilarating interactive experiences to aquatic adventures, here are some of the best things to do this June in the Windy City.

 1. Celebrate Pride Month!

 First of all, this month is dedicated to celebrating our wonderful LGBTQ+ community.
 Pride Month is celebrated each year in June to honor the 1969 Stonewall Uprising in Manhattan, a tipping point for the Gay Liberation Movement in the United States.
 Today the country celebrates with pride parades, picnics, parties, concerts, and much more.
 Take time this June to explore all the amazing things the local LGBTQ+ community has done and continues to do throughout the month, and support them!